steelmananything/steelmananything/_topics/methodology.md

             2. Experiments on individuals (case studies)
         3. Experiments exploring a mechanism of action ([Craver et al., 2019](#Craver_et_al.,_2019))
     2. Correlational/observational studies by experts in peer-reviewed, scientific journals
-        1. Meta-analyses and systematic reviews of the following types of studies
+        1. Meta-analyses, systematic reviews, and umbrella reviews of the following types of studies:
         2. Cohort studies ([Euser et al., 2009](#Euser_et_al.,_2009)): Follow one exposed group and a non-exposed group (control) and compare outcomes.
             1. Prospective: Baseline is assessed and then researchers actively follow patients to perform a follow-up: More accurate data collection
             2. Retrospective: Historical analysis of existing data